+44 (0)20 7306 email@example.com

 - Advising on the existence of a contract between a vendor and a party not named on the face of the contractual documents, and related issues in the law of agency.

-- (As a pupil) various aspects of pensions law including challenges to trustee’s exercise of powers, equalisation of benefits, obtention of Beddoe relief by trustees, the amendment of scheme rules, and associated professional negligence.
+- Various aspects of pensions law including challenges to trustee’s exercise of powers, equalisation of benefits, obtention of Beddoe relief by trustees, the amendment of scheme rules, and associated professional negligence.

-- (As a pupil) domestic and international succession law including claims under the Inheritance (Family and Dependants) Act 1975, the construction of a trust provision dealing with distribution of assets on the death of a beneficiary, and advising on the distribution assets under four potentially conflicting wills in multiple jurisdictions.
+- Domestic and international succession law including claims under the Inheritance (Family and Dependants) Act 1975, the construction of a trust provision dealing with distribution of assets on the death of a beneficiary, and advising on the distribution assets under four potentially conflicting wills in multiple jurisdictions.

-- (As a pupil) numerous aspects of property law including possession claims, claims under the Landlord and Tenant Act 1954, constructive trust and proprietary estoppel claims, and associated professional negligence.
+- Numerous aspects of property law including possession claims, claims under the Landlord and Tenant Act 1954, constructive trust and proprietary estoppel claims, and associated professional negligence.

-- (As a pupil) applications for pre-action disclosure and Norwich Pharmacal relief arising from complex commercial cases involving allegations of breach of fiduciary duty and fraud.
+- Applications for pre-action disclosure and Norwich Pharmacal relief arising from complex commercial cases involving allegations of breach of fiduciary duty and fraud.

 Daniel accepts instructions in all of Chambers’ main practice areas and is equally comfortable being instructed in his own right or as part of a larger team.